Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 \begin{proof} The first sentence follows from Lemma~\ref{LemmaGoodStabilizers}.
 The existence statement in second sentence is proved in the case $\Gamma=F_n$, $\A=\emptyset$ in \FSOne\ Proposition~4.3, that proof works without change to prove existence in our present setting, \emph{and} the proof also gives uniqueness.
 In outline: define $\sigma_i \subset S_i$ uniquely as required by the definition; use $\sigma_i$ to uniquely define the collapse map $S_i \xrightarrow{[\sigma_i]} T_i$; check that there is a well-defined induced map $g_i \from T_{i-1} \to T_i$ which uniquely defines the bottom row; and then check that the bottom row is a foldable sequence. \end{proof}

-\begin{lemma}[Relative combing by expansion, cf.\ \FSOne\ Proposition~4.4] For any foldable sequence $T_0 \mapsto \cdots \mapsto T_K$ and any collapse map $\pi_K \from S_K \to T_K$ in $\FS(\Gamma;\A)$ there exists a combing rectangle in $\FS(\Gamma;\A)$ with that bottom row and right edge, and that combing rectangle is unique up to equivalence. \end{lemma}
+\begin{lemma}[Relative combing by expansion, cf.\ \FSOne\ Proposition~4.4] For any foldable sequence $T_I \mapsto \cdots \mapsto T_J$ and any collapse map $\pi_J \from S_J \to T_J$ in $\FS(\Gamma;\A)$ there exists a combing rectangle in $\FS(\Gamma;\A)$ with the given bottom row and right edge, and that combing rectangle is unique up to equivalence. \end{lemma}

-\begin{proof} The existence proof in the case $\Gamma = F_n$, $\A=\emptyset$ is found in \FSOne, Proposition 4.4, ``Step~1'' and ``Preparation for Step 2'' (the work in Step 2 of that proof is entirely concerned with establishing the gate~3 condition for the $S$ row, and so is not relevant to us here).
-Following that proof, consider the fiber product of the two free splittings $\Gamma \act T_i, S_K$ with respect to the two maps $T_i \mapsto T_K$, $S_K \mapsto T_K$, namely the subset of the Cartesian product $T_i \times S_K$ consisting of ordered pairs $(x,y)$ such that the image of $x$ in $T_K$ equals the image of $y$ in $T_K$.
-This fiber product is a simplicial tree on which $\Gamma$ acts with trivial edge stabilizers; take $S_k$ to be the minimal subtree for that action.
-The two projection maps of the Cartesian product induce maps $\pi_i \from S_i \to T_i$ and $h^i_K \from S_i \to S_K$.
-Exactly as in ``Step 1'', the map $\pi_i$ is a collapse map which collapses a subforest $\sigma_i \subset S_i$, and $\sigma_i$ is the set of nondegenerate components of $(h^i_K)^\inv(\sigma_K)$.
-And exactly as in ``Preparation for Step 2'', the map $h^i_K$ is injective on edgelets and has $\ge 2$ gates at each vertex, and so $h^i_K$ is foldable according to our current definition.
+\begin{proof} The existence proof in the case $\Gamma = F_n$, $\A=\emptyset$ is found in \FSOne, Proposition 4.4, ``Step~1'' and ``Preparation for Step 2'' (the further work in Step 2 of that proof is entirely concerned with establishing the gate~3 condition for the $S$ row, and so is not relevant to us here).
+Following that proof, consider the fiber product of the two free splittings $\Gamma \act T_i$, $\Gamma \act S_J$ with respect to the two $\Gamma$-equivariant maps $T_i \mapsto T_J$, $S_J \mapsto T_J$.
+This fiber product is the subset of the Cartesian product $T_i \times S_J$ consisting of ordered pairs $(x,y)$ such that the image of $x$ in $T_J$ equals the image of $y$ in $T_J$.
+It is a simplicial tree on which $\Gamma$ acts with trivial edge stabilizers, and we define $S_i$ to be the minimal subtree for that action.
+The two projection maps of the Cartesian product induce maps $\pi_i \from S_i \to T_i$ and $h^i_J \from S_i \to S_J$.
+Exactly as in ``Step 1'', the map $\pi_i$ is a collapse map which collapses a subforest $\sigma_i \subset S_i$, and $\sigma_i$ is the set of nondegenerate components of $(h^i_J)^\inv(\sigma_J)$.
+And exactly as in ``Preparation for Step 2'', the map $h^i_J$ is injective on edgelets and has $\ge 2$ gates at each vertex, and so $h^i_J$ is foldable according to our current definition.
 We thus have a combing diagram in $\FS(\Gamma)$, and we need to check that $S_i \in \FS(\Gamma;\A)$.
-For each subgroup $A \subgroup \Gamma$ such that $[A] \in \A$, since $A$ fixes unique points of $T_k$ and of $S_K$ it follows that $A$ fixes a unique point of the fiber product tree; since $A$ is nontrivial, that fixed point is in the minimal subtree $S_i$, and so $S_i \in \FS(F_n;\A)$.
+For each subgroup $A \subgroup \Gamma$ such that $[A] \in \A$, since $A$ fixes unique points of $T_k$ and of $S_J$ it follows that $A$ fixes a unique point of the fiber product tree; since $A$ is nontrivial, that fixed point is in the minimal subtree $S_i$, and so $S_i \in \FS(F_n;\A)$.